If you’re a traveller who cares about reducing your carbon footprint, are some airlines better to fly with than others?

 What airlines and governments need to do

 Our research shows major airlines’ climate efforts are achieving nowhere near enough.
 To decrease aviation emissions, three major changes are urgently needed.

 All airlines need to implement all measures across the 22 categories covered in our report to reap any possible gain in efficiency.

 Far more research is needed to develop alternative aviation fuels that genuinely cut emissions.
 Given what we’ve seen so far, these are unlikely to be biofuels.
 E-fuels – liquid fuels derived from carbon dioxide and hydrogen – may provide such a solution, but there are challenges ahead, including high costs.

-Governments can – and some European countries do – impose carbon taxes and then invest into lower carbon alternatives.
-They can also provide incentives to develop new fuels and alternative infrastructure, such as rail or electric planes for shorter trips.
+Governments can – and some European countries do – impose carbon taxes and then invest in lower-carbon alternatives.
+They can also provide incentives to develop new fuels and alternative infrastructures, such as rail or electric planes for shorter trips.

 How you can make a difference

 Our research paper was released late last year, at a World Travel and Tourism Council event linked to the Madrid climate summit.
 Activist Greta Thunberg famously sailed around the world to be there, rather than flying.

 Higher-income travellers from around the world have had a disproportionately large impact in driving up aviation emissions.